-Between 2021 and 2026, the General Assembly (GA) is scheduled to consider the question of the status of the Human Rights Council (Council), i.e. whether it should remain a subsidiary body or become a main body of the United Nations (UN).
+Assembly (GA) is scheduled to consider the question of the status of the Human Rights review as well as thoughts on how the Council, Council (Council), i.e. whether it should as the UN's key political body responsible remain a subsidiary body or become a main for the promotion and protection of human body of the United Nations (UN).